 The term boatswain has been derived from the Old English batswegen or batsuen meaning boat’s swain or husband.
 In the Saxon times, the command of the vessel lay in the hands of the boatswain.

-During the Middle English period, a boatswain was the officer responsible for making sure that the masts, yards, sails and everything were in place.
+During the Middle English period, a boatswain was the officer responsible for making sure that the masts, yards, sails, and everything was in place.
 His position was second only to the master.
-According to Britannica.com, boatswain used to be an expert seaman.
+According to Britannica.com, a boatswain used to be an expert seaman.
 He used to have a pipe or whistle to issue signals to the crew.

 The terms boatswain and bosun are often used interchangeably.